Marion Stoddart

 Marion Stoddart (born May 26, 1928) is an activist and community leader best known for her work leading up to the rescue and recovery of the Nashua River in Massachusetts and New Hampshire.
+She has received recognition from the media, politicians, and nonprofit organizations for her activism.

 Early years and education

 Marion Stoddart was born in Reno, Nevada.
 In 1928, her family moved to a small town called Fernley, where her father owned a General Store.
 The family also had an alfalfa farm.
 As a teenager Stoddart helped her father run his store, and she worked in a post office.
 After attending high school for only three years, Marion graduated, and attended Occidental College in Los Angeles where she studied anthropology and sociology.
 She obtained a teaching credential from the University of California at Berkeley.
 Stoddart met her future husband, Hugh, soon after leaving home.
 Hugh was a student at Caltech and later did graduate work at MIT.
 While at MIT Hugh invited Marion to visit him there, and they decided to marry.